aliceraffaele/aliceraffaele.github.io/_pages/math4kids.md

   - "/math4kids.html"
 ---

-Why don't present mathematics applications to Grade 3--5 pupils by means of funny problem-solving activities and logical games laboratories?
+Why don't present mathematics applications to Grades 3--5 pupils by means of funny problem-solving activities and logical games laboratories?
 And why don't do this by tutoring in a local community center, such as a public library?

 This is how the idea of [*Math 4 Kids*](https://opac.provincia.brescia.it/library/chiari/math-4-kids/) came into my mind, right after the [KidsUniversity]{{ site.baseurl }}kidsuniversity)) experience in 2018.
 Since December 2018, I've organized several meetings in the public library Biblioteca Fausto Sabeo in my origin town, Chiari, Italy.
 Usually, each meeting is dedicated to a particular subject related to mathematics, and lasts about two hours on a Saturday morning.
 Participants are usually pupils attending different primary schools in Chiari or in neighboring towns, so they may not know each other before the meeting.
 Their number typically ranges from 10 to 20, depending on the fact if I am the only tutor there or if somebody else helps me manage them.
 As teaching methods, I implement *collaborative learning*, *competitive learning*, *discovery learning*, and of course *games* and *puzzles*.